top of page

 Book an Assessment

-If repetitive tasks at work or during activity are causing ongoing discomfort, our team can assess movement patterns and help guide strategies to reduce strain.
+If repetitive tasks at work, training, sport, or daily activity are causing ongoing discomfort, our team can assess movement patterns and help guide strategies to reduce strain.

 Book Initial Appointment